Seirdy/seirdy.one/content/meta/site-design.md

 This site is **privacy-respecting.** Its <abbr title="Content Security Policy">CSP</abbr> blocks all scripts, third-parties, and other problematic features.
 For details on this site's privacy, [read the privacy policy](../privacy/).

 [^1]: Although no official announcement of Dillo's demise exists, the browser's development halted years ago.
 The Dillo website's domain name expired, so [I mirrored the Dillo repository]({{<relref "/notes/dillo-repository-mirror.md">}}).
+The project has since been picked up by a different team that does not use the original Dillo domain, and [Dillo work continues on GitHub](https://dillo-browser.github.io/).

 [^2]: [Internet Explorer's engine isn't abandoned]({{<relref "internet-explorer-is-almost-gone.md">}}).
 Microsoft discontinued the consumer version, but supports the browser for enterprise users.
 I used to have access to the latter; I now test with "Internet Explorer Mode" in Edge when I can access a Windows machine.